Non-occupational lead absorption notifications

 Children with pica (a serious eating disorder characterised by repetitive consumption of non-food items) are more at risk than other children from lead exposure, especially if eating lead-contaminated soil or paint flakes [3].

-Prolongued lead exposure in adults can result in a range of psychological and physiological outcomes including depression, high blood pressure, heart and kidney disease, and reduced fertility [5].
+Prolonged lead exposure in adults can result in a range of psychological and physiological outcomes, including depression, high blood pressure, heart and kidney disease, and reduced fertility [5].
 Exposure of pregnant women to high levels of lead can cause miscarriage, stillbirth, premature birth and low birth weight.

-- Lead-based paint is the most common source of exposure, accounting for 30% of notifications since 2014.
+Lead-based paint was the most common source of exposure, accounting for 27% of notifications since 2014.

 Information about the data